ConfederacyOfGaia/Gaia/races.md

 # Races

+There are three main races from which PCs can be drawn:  Humans, Gnomes, and Elves.
+See the [Zephyrland Overview](zephyrlands.md) for full details of how these races interact.

+## Cultures

+Most D&D worlds conflate *race* and *culture*, though they are not necessarily the same.
+Different kingdoms in the Zephyrlands have their own distinct cultures, and these cultures are expressed differently by the different races, so each kingdom's cultural specifics, as they impact character creation, are expressed as subraces.

 ## Humans

 Humans are one of the three dominant species of Gaia, and behave exactly as humans from the PHB.
-Skin, hair, and eye color varies with geography, and are detailed in the appropriate section of the [cultures](cultures.md) doc; this section describes the traits that all humans share.
+Skin, hair, and eye color varies with subrace.

-*Open Question: Break up humans into separate cultures?
-Perhaps they should be subraces?*

 ### Human Traits